ivans-innovation-lab/my-company-customer-materialized-view/README.md

 # my-company-customer-materialized-view

-This project contains my new project.
+This project contains a materialized view for Customer aggregate.

 ## Development